echo2echo/passwordGenerator/README.md

 If running the code on your own machine you may need to install Crypt::RandPasswd and the CGI modules with cpan / cpanm...

+A generated password may be shorter than the number submitted in the length parameter.
+Some special characters ( &, <, $ ) are omitted when generating the password.

 If you try generating a password with a length over 16384 you'll get a friendly error message asking you to try again with a smaller number.